-Pang, J.S., Fang, Y., & Lim, K.M.* (under review).
-Older Workers in Singapore: Medical Insurance Coverage and Satisfaction with Family Moderates the Role of Chronic Illness in Psychological Well-Being.
+Pang, J.S., Fang, Y., & Lim, K.M.* Older Workers in Singapore: Medical Insurance Coverage and Satisfaction with Family Moderates the Role of Chronic Illness in Psychological Well-Being.
 29th Annual Convention of the Association for Psychological Science, Boston, USA, May 2017.

 Ring, H. & Pang, J.S.
 Toward automatic coding of implicit motives using machine learning.
 Society for the Study of Motivation, Boston, USA, May 2017.

 Grants & Awards

 Principal Investigator: Academic Research Fund (AcRF) Tier 1 grant $ 82,343.33—Towards the development of a machine learning database for implicit motive coding